Emerald shiner: Coloration

 Live emerald shiners are a bright, iridescent, silvery green with a silver mid-lateral band.
 The back and upper sides are emerald greenish to straw colored, and the ventral side of the fish is a silvery white color.
 The dorsal scales have pigmented margins and clear centers.
 The area between the nostril and the eye lacks pigment, and the lips are pigmented medially and continues to halfway down the midline of the lower jaw.
 The dorsal, caudal, and leading rays of the pectoral fins are lined with pigment, but the remaining fin rays and membranes are clear.
 The underside of the opercle are gray.
 There are no nuptial colors exhibited by either sex.

 Body morphology

 Shiners have a slender, laterally flattened, and compressed body type.
-The dorsal fin is transparent, with 8 rays located right behind the insertion of the pelvic fins.
-They have 9–12 anal fin rays, 35–43 lateral line scales, 19–20 pre-dorsal scale rows, 14–16 pectoral fin rays, and 8–9 pelvic fin rays.
+The dorsal fin is transparent, with eight rays located right behind the insertion of the pelvic fins.
+They have 9 to 12 anal fin rays, 35 to 43 lateral line scales, 19 to 20 pre-dorsal scale rows, 14 to 16 pectoral fin rays, and 8 or 9 pelvic fin rays.
 The mouth is large and in the terminal and oblique position, and does not have a barbel.
 The pharyngeal teeth are hooked, and are in a 2, 4–4, 2 or 1, 4–4, 1 pattern.
 Shiners have a short and blunt snout, and the upper lip is separated from the skin of the snout by a deep groove that is continuous across the midline.
 The cartilaginous ridge of the lower jaw is not very evident.